zachmolony/di-workshop-10-tdd-person-addressbook/README.md

 Some key points to bear in mind while you work through this...

 - There's nothing _fundamentally_ new in here.
 We're joining together a bunch of concepts we've already covered.
-This as a chance to **practice** and consolidate your learning.
+This is a chance to **practice** and consolidate your learning.
 - Because of this, the videos go at a slightly faster pace than previous ones - use the ⏸ button if you need to!
 - It's okay if you don't finish this workshop, but if you take the time to do it you'll find the assignments easier to complete.
 - Unlike other workshops, there are no questions to answer in the `README.md`.